djfarly/next-blog-template/README.md

-# 🪅 Next Blog Template
+# 🪅 Next Blog With Data

 To start click on "Use this template".
 Then go ahead and build you blog… ✨